Laura Edelman, Ph.D.

 B.A., University of California, Riverside; M.A., Ph.D., University of Oregon

-Dr. Edelman teaches cognitive psychology, statistics, experimental psychology, and sensation and perception.
+Dr. Edelman teaches courses about cognitive psychology, statistics, advanced research, music perception, creativity, and sensation and perception.